 It has been two months since I posted my last A Tour of London Bookshops post, when I visited Daunt Books, Marylebone.
 Oops!
-But have no fear because over the next two weeks I will be writing about three bookshops I visited in Hampstead and a little bit about literary monuments in the surrounding area.
+But have no fear because over the next two weeks I will be writing about three bookshops I visited in Hampstead and West Hampstead, and a little bit about literary monuments in the surrounding area.
 I’m not too familiar with Hampstead.
 I’ve of course heard of Hampstead Heath, but all I know is that I cannot possibly afford to live there on my own!
-Fortunately, I have a friend who lives there with flatmates and so I put it upon her to give me a tour of Hampstead bookshops.
+Fortunately, I have a friend who lives there with flatmates and so I put it upon her to give me a tour of the nearby bookshops.
 First up, we have West End Lane Books.

-West End Lane Books is a much loved bookshop within the Hampstead community.
+West End Lane Books is a much loved bookshop within the West Hampstead community.
 As soon as you walk in, there’s a splash of colour from faceout books, including new releases and staff recommendations.
 It’s clearly effective as my friend found a birthday gift for her Dad here!

 West End Lane’s bookshelves are beautifully similar to Daunt Books’.
 If I were lucky enough to have a personal library, I’d have white bookshelves, but in a large room, darker bookshelves look wonderful – and inviting!